Burt Baskin

 Burton Leo Baskin (December 17, 1913 – December 24, 1967) was an American businessman who co-founded the Baskin-Robbins ice cream parlor chain in 1946 with business partner and brother-in-law Irv Robbins.

 Early life

-Burt Baskin was born in 1913 in Streator, Illinois, the youngest child of Jewish immigrants Harold Baskin and Ida (Chaya) Surie Baskin, who had emigrated in the 1890s from Smolensk, Russia, and Łomża, Poland, respectively.
+Burt Baskin was born in 1913 in Streator, Illinois, the youngest child of Russian and Polish Jewish immigrants Harold Baskin and Ida (Chaya) Surie Baskin, who had emigrated in the 1890s from Smolensk, Russia, and Łomża, Poland, respectively.
 He had three brothers: Bernard, Albert, and Lester, and a sister, Florence.
-His father owned Baskin's clothing store in Steator for about 35 years until retiring in 1938.
+His father owned Baskin's clothing store in Streator for about 35 years until retiring in 1938.

 Burt graduated from Streator Township High School in 1931 and from the University of Illinois in 1935 and was a member of the Zeta Beta Tau fraternity.